PowerMops/powermops-site/src/routes/pmops/Lesson-13.md

 `</nowiki>`

-We had to remove the Ignition\...Liftoff! message, otherwise it would have appeared after the countdown was aborted (which really isn\'t what we wanted).
-We\'ll show a better way of handling this shortly.
+We had to remove the Ignition\...Liftoff! message, otherwise it would have appeared after the countdown was aborted (which really isn't what we wanted).
+We'll show a better way of handling this shortly.

 Indefinite Loops {#indefinite_loops}
 ----------------

-An indefinite loop is another kind of loop you\'ll use often in a Mops program.
+An indefinite loop is another kind of loop you'll use often in a Mops program.
 As its name implies, an indefinite loop keeps going in circles until a certain condition exists.
 It can go around one time, or many thousands of times while waiting for that condition to occur.
 (And would